gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_line_follower_3.rst

 | Set up the Neopixels on pin8 with a length of 4 pixels using the neopixel syntax.
 | The constants, LED_PIN and NUM_PIXELS, are used to help remember the neopixel syntax.
 | It would be just as easy to use ``buggy_lights = leds(pin8, 4)``.
 | Add constants for the LED colours to use.
 These have the RGB values for the colours.
 The ones chosen are subtle.
-They avoid using the full brightness values up to 255.
+They avoid using the full brightness values that can go as high 255.

 .. code-block:: python